Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 What is HRV?

-Global autonomic regulation of the heart decreases with aging, which causes a progressive reduction in heart rate variability, thus reflecting a reduced capacity of the organism to adapt and respond to different physiological stimuli (Almeida-Santos et al., 2016).
+Global autonomic regulation of the heart decreases with aging, which causes a progressive reduction in heart rate variability, thus reflecting a lower capacity of the organism to adapt and respond to different physiological stimuli (Almeida-Santos et al., 2016).

 Subscribe